ecosensors/Paperless-Raspberry-Pi5/README.md

 (That summary is being writting)

-Installation of the OpenSource document management system [Paperless-ngx](https://docs.paperless-ngx.com/) on a Rasoberry Pi5 with Docker.
+Installation of the OpenSource document management system (DMS) [Paperless-ngx](https://docs.paperless-ngx.com/) on a Rasoberry Pi5 with Docker.

 Read more about [DMS](https://en.wikipedia.org/wiki/Document_management_system) ou [GED in french](https://fr.wikipedia.org/wiki/Gestion_électronique_des_documents)